 Customer acknowledges that SecureWorks’ performance and delivery of the Services are contingent upon: (A) Customer providing safe and hazard-free access to its personnel, facilities, equipment, hardware, network and information, and (B) Customer’s timely decision-making and provision of timely, accurate and complete information and reasonable assistance, including, granting of approvals or permissions, as (A) and (B) are deemed reasonably necessary and reasonably requested for SecureWorks to perform, deliver and/or implement the Services.
 Customer will promptly obtain and provide to SecureWorks any required licenses, approvals or consents necessary for SecureWorks’ performance of the Services.
 SecureWorks will be excused from its failure to perform its obligations under this MSA to the extent such failure is caused solely by Customer’s delay in performing or failure to perform its responsibilities under this MSA and/or the Service Order/SOW.

-SecureWorks agrees to notify Customer promptly (within 48 hours), upon becoming aware of a confirmed use, accidental or unlawful destruction, loss or unauthorized disclosure of Customer Data or Customer Confidential Information in SecureWorks’ possession or control, in violation of this MSA (a “Security Breach”).
-A Security Breach shall be treated as discovered as of the first day on which it is known or should reasonably have been reasonably known to SecureWorks.
+SecureWorks agrees to promptly notify Customer upon becoming aware of a confirmed use, accidental or unlawful destruction, loss or unauthorized disclosure of Customer Data or Customer Confidential Information in SecureWorks’ possession or control, in violation of this MSA (a “Security Breach”).

-SecureWorks will, on an annual basis, have an audit conducted by a reputable and experienced accounting firm in accordance with the Statement on Standards for Attestation Engagements (“SSAE”) No.16, Reporting on Controls at a Service Organization, developed by the American Institute of Certified Public Accountants (“AICPA”), (the “Security Audit”) and have such accounting firm issue a Service Organization Control (“SOC”) 1 Type II Report (or substantially similar report in the event the SOC 1 Type II Report is no longer the industry standard) which will cover, at a minimum, the security policies, procedures and controls required by this MSA (the “Audit Report”).
-Customer acknowledges that the SSAE16, the SIG Lite and/or any other information provided by SecureWorks pertaining to SecureWorks’ security controls, policies, procedures, etc. are considered Confidential Information of SecureWorks and shall be treated by Customer in accordance with the terms and conditions of this MSA, including, but not limited to, this Section 8.
+SecureWorks will, on an annual basis, have an audit conducted by a reputable and experienced accounting firm in accordance with the Statement on Standards for Attestation Engagements (“SSAE”), Reporting on Controls at a Service Organization, developed by the American Institute of Certified Public Accountants (“AICPA”), (the “Security Audit”) and have such accounting firm issue a Service Organization Control (“SOC”) 2 Type II Report (or substantially similar report in the event the SOC 2 Type II Report is no longer the industry standard) which will cover, at a minimum, the security policies, procedures and controls required by this MSA (the “Audit Report”).
+Customer acknowledges that the Audit Report and/or any other information provided by SecureWorks pertaining to SecureWorks’ security controls, policies, procedures, etc. are considered Confidential Information of SecureWorks and shall be treated by Customer in accordance with the terms and conditions of this MSA, including, but not limited to, this Section 8.

 This Section 8 shall survive for three (3) years following any termination or expiration of this MSA; provided that with respect to any Confidential Information remaining in the receiving party’s possession following any termination or expiration of this MSA, the obligations under this Section 8 shall survive for as long as such Confidential Information remains in such party’s possession.

 9.1 Warranties.
 SECUREWORKS WARRANTS THAT: (I) ITS PERSONNEL ARE ADEQUATELY TRAINED AND COMPETENT TO PERFORM THE SERVICES, AND (II) THE SERVICES SHALL BE PERFORMED IN A PROFESSIONAL MANNER IN ACCORDANCE WITH THE SERVICE ORDER/SOW AND THIS MSA.
-EXCEPT AS EXPRESSLY STATED IN THIS SECTION 9.1, SECUREWORKS (INCLUDING ITS AFFILIATES, SUBCONTRACTORS AND AGENTS) AND EACH OF THEIR RESPECTIVE EMPLOYEES, DIRECTORS AND OFFICERS (COLLECTIVELY, THE "SECUREWORKS PARTY(IES)") MAKES NO EXPRESS OR IMPLIED WARRANTIES WITH RESPECT TO ANY OF THE PRODUCTS, SERVICES OR CUSTOMER REPORTS, INCLUDING BUT NOT LIMITED TO, ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, PERFORMANCE, SUITABILITY OR NON-INFRINGEMENT.
+EXCEPT AS EXPRESSLY STATED IN THIS SECTION 9.1, SECUREWORKS (INCLUDING ITS AFFILIATES, SUBCONTRACTORS AND AGENTS) AND EACH OF THEIR RESPECTIVE EMPLOYEES, DIRECTORS AND OFFICERS (COLLECTIVELY, THE "SECUREWORKS PARTY(IES)") MAKES NO EXPRESS OR IMPLIED WARRANTIES WITH RESPECT TO ANY OF THE PRODUCTS, SERVICES OR CUSTOMER REPORTS, INCLUDING BUT NOT LIMITED TO, ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, SUITABILITY OR NON-INFRINGEMENT.
 CUSTOMER UNDERSTANDS THAT SECUREWORKS’ SERVICES DO NOT CONSTITUTE ANY GUARANTEE OR ASSURANCE THAT THE SECURITY OF CUSTOMER’S SYSTEMS, NETWORKS AND ASSETS CANNOT BE BREACHED OR ARE NOT AT RISK.

 9.2 Limitation of Liability.

-9.2.1 NEITHER THE SECUREWORKS PARTIES NOR CUSTOMER WILL BE LIABLE FOR ANY INCIDENTAL, INDIRECT, PUNITIVE, SPECIAL OR CONSEQUENTIAL DAMAGES, ARISING OUT OF OR IN CONNECTION WITH THIS MSA.
+9.2.1 NEITHER THE SECUREWORKS PARTIES NOR CUSTOMER WILL BE LIABLE FOR ANY INCIDENTAL, INDIRECT, PUNITIVE, SPECIAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR IN CONNECTION WITH THIS MSA.
 THE SECUREWORKS PARTIES SHALL NOT BE LIABLE FOR ANY DAMAGES RELATING TO ANY PART OF CUSTOMER’S NETWORK, OR ANY ENVIRONMENT, SOFTWARE, HARDWARE OR OPERATIONAL TECHNOLOGY, THAT SECUREWORKS IS NOT OBLIGATED TO MONITOR PURSUANT TO A SERVICE ORDER OR SOW EXECUTED UNDER THIS MSA.

 9.2.2.
-NOTWITHSTANDING ANYTHING TO THE CONTRARY IN SECTION 9.2.1, NEITHER PARTY SHALL HAVE ANY LIABILITY FOR THE FOLLOWING: (A) LOSS OF REVENUE, INCOME, PROFIT, OR SAVINGS, (B) LOST OR CORRUPTED DATA OR SOFTWARE, LOSS OF USE OF SYSTEM(S) OR NETWORK, OR THE RECOVERY OF SUCH, (C) LOSS OF BUSINESS OPPORTUNITY, OR (D) BUSINESS INTERRUPTION OR DOWNTIME.
+NEITHER THE SECUREWORKS PARTIES NOR CUSTOMER, SHALL HAVE ANY LIABILITY FOR THE FOLLOWING: (A) LOSS OF REVENUE, INCOME, PROFIT, OR SAVINGS, (B) LOST OR CORRUPTED DATA OR SOFTWARE, LOSS OF USE OF SYSTEM(S) OR NETWORK, OR THE RECOVERY OF SUCH, (C) LOSS OF BUSINESS OPPORTUNITY, OR (D) BUSINESS INTERRUPTION OR DOWNTIME.

 9.2.3 EXCEPT AS PROVIDED IN SECTIONS 11.1 AND 11.2, THE SECUREWORKS PARTIES’ AND CUSTOMER’S RESPECTIVE AGGREGATE LIABILITY (WHETHER IN CONTRACT, TORT OR OTHERWISE) FOR ALL CLAIMS OF LIABILITY ARISING OUT OF, OR IN CONNECTION WITH, THIS MSA SHALL NOT EXCEED: (A) FOR THE MSS SERVICES: THE AMOUNTS PAID BY CUSTOMER FOR THE SPECIFIC MSS SERVICE(S) GIVING RISE TO SUCH CLAIM DURING THE PRIOR TWELVE (12) MONTH PERIOD; AND (B) FOR THE CONSULTING SERVICES: THE AMOUNT OF THE SOW.

 9.2.4 The foregoing limitations, exclusions and disclaimers shall apply, regardless of whether the claim for such damages is based in contract, warranty, strict liability, negligence, and tort or otherwise.
 Insofar as applicable law prohibits any limitation herein, the parties agree that such limitation will be automatically modified, but only to the extent so as to make the limitation permitted to the fullest extent possible under such law.
 The parties agree that the limitations on liabilities set forth herein are agreed allocations of risk constituting in part the consideration for SecureWorks’ sale of Services and/or Products to Customer, and such limitations will apply notwithstanding the failure of essential purpose of any limited remedy and even if a party has been advised of the possibility of such liabilities.